 - Clients refer similar clients.
 Quality clients refer other quality clients.
 Cheap clients refer other cheap clients.

 With these rules in mind, when you get a quality client, serve them.
 Be responsive to them.
 If they email you and you’re unable to answer that day, send them a quick email thanking them for their email.
-Tell them you’ve set aside time tomorrow (or whatever day) to review their email in detail and you’ll respond.
+Tell them you’ve set aside time tomorrow (or whatever day) to review their email in detail and you’ll respond at that time.
+Communication is key.

 Little touches like this go a long way.